Branksome, Dorset: Transport

 Branksome is served by hourly South Western Railway trains, calling at Branksome railway station on the South West Main Line between Weymouth and London Waterloo.
 However the closure of the Somerset and Dorset Joint Railway cut the direct line linking to Bath.

 Branksome has bus links to many areas of Bournemouth and Poole.
 As of November 2022 Branksome is served by morebus services m1, m2, 15, 16, 17, 20 and U2.

 National Express coaches call at Branksome, Poole Road with services to London Victoria, Heathrow Airport and Gatwick Airport.

 Education

 Branksome is home to Bishop Aldhelm's CE Primary School.

 Politics

 Branksome lies partly within the UK Parliamentary constituency of Poole and partly within Bournemouth West.
-The Member of Parliament for Poole is Sir Robert Syms and Conor Burns for Bournemouth West.

-The unitary authority ward is Alderney and Bourne Valley, and is represented by Councillors Toby Johnson, Rachel Maidment and Tony Trent, in Bournemouth, Poole and Christchurch Council.
+The unitary authority ward is Alderney and Bourne Valley, and is represented by Councillors Adrian Chapmanlaw, Rachel Maidment and Tony Trent, on Bournemouth, Poole and Christchurch Council.

-Until the early part of the 20th century Branksome had its own council, the Branksome Urban District Council.
-This council's former headquarters were made into an Elderly Persons' dwelling in 1987 and called Bob Hann House after Robert George Hann, Mayor of Poole 1968/69, who was Chairman of the Poole Borough Housing Committee from 1973 until his death in 1986.
+From 1894 to 1905 Branksome was an urban district, Branksome Urban District Council's former headquarters were made into an Elderly Persons' dwelling in 1987 and called Bob Hann House after Robert George Hann, Mayor of Poole 1968/69, who was Chairman of the Poole Borough Housing Committee from 1973 until his death in 1986.

+On 30 December 1894 Branksome Urban District became a separate civil parish from Kinson.
+On 9 November 1905 the parish was abolished and merged with Poole.
+In 1901 the parish had a population of 8095.
+It is now in the unparished area of Poole.